outofcoffee/imposter/docs/index.md

 ## Welcome

-Imposter is a reliable, scriptable and extensible mock server for REST APIs, OpenAPI (and Swagger) specifications, Salesforce and HBase APIs.
+Imposter is a mock server for REST APIs, OpenAPI (and Swagger) specifications, Salesforce and HBase APIs.

 - Run **standalone** mock servers in Docker, Kubernetes, AWS Lambda or on the JVM.
 - **Embed** mocks within your tests (JVM or Node.js) to remove external dependencies.